HHSIDEAlab/hhsdevcloud-chef-repo/README.md

 That's enough for now.
 Note that there are more install instructions on [Learn Chef: Install the Chef DK](https://docs.chef.io/install_dk.html) to follow, once a Chef server is up & running.
 For now, though, we'll be using the ChefDK standalone.

-In addition, the workstation needs to be configured to properly authenticate to AWS, where the VMs will be created.
+Next, the workstation needs to be configured to properly authenticate to AWS, where the VMs will be created.
 In order to do this, you'll need two things from the AWS console:

 1. An access key (ID and secret), which can be created in IAM, as follows: [Creating, Disabling, and Deleting Access Keys for your AWS Account](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html).
 2. An EC2 key pair, which can be created in the AWS console, as follows: [Amazon EC2 Key Pairs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).